euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ### Authentication by Vaults

-Vaults out-source their authentication to the EVC, but are responsible for authorisation themselves.
+Vaults outsource their authentication to the EVC but are responsible for authorisation themselves.

 In order to support sub-accounts, operators, and being able to control collateral (ie, in liquidations), vaults can be invoked via the EVC's `call`, `batch`, or `controlCollateral` functions, which will then execute the desired operations on the vault.
 However, the vault will see the EVC as the `msg.sender`.

 When a vault detects that `msg.sender` is the EVC, it should call back into the EVC to retrieve the current execution context using `getCurrentOnBehalfOfAccount`.
 This will tell the vault two things:

-* The `onBehalfOfAccount` which indicates the account that has been authenticated by the EVC.
+* The `onBehalfOfAccount` indicates the account that has been authenticated by the EVC.
 The vault should consider this the "true" value of `msg.sender` for authorisation purposes.
-* The `controllerEnabled` which indicates whether or not a vault is currently enabled as a controller for the `onBehalfOfAccount` account.
+* The `controllerEnabled` indicates whether or not a vault is currently enabled as a controller for the `onBehalfOfAccount` account.
 This information is needed if the vault is performing an operation (such as a borrow) that requires it to be the controller for an account.
 The caller of `getCurrentOnBehalfOfAccount` itself passes the vault it is interested in via the `controllerToCheck` parameter.
 When `controllerToCheck` is set to the zero address, the value returned is always `false`.

 ### EVC Contract Privileges